Esri/arcgis-runtime-samples-android/feature-layer-geodatabase/README.md

 ## Provision your device
 1. Download the data from the table below.
 2. Extract the contents of the downloaded zip file to disk.
 3. Create an ArcGIS/samples/FLGdb folder on your device.
-This requires you to use the [Android Debug Bridge (adb)](https://developer.android.com/guide/developing/tools/adb.html) tool found in **<sdk-dir>/platform-tools**.
+You can use the [Android Debug Bridge (adb)](https://developer.android.com/guide/developing/tools/adb.html) tool found in **<sdk-dir>/platform-tools**.
 4. Open up a command prompt and execute the ```adb shell``` command to start a remote shell on your target device.
 5. Navigate to your sdcard directory, e.g. ```cd /sdcard/```.
 6. Create the ArcGIS/samples/FLGdb directory, ```mkdir ArcGIS/samples/FLGdb```.